 The Food Sustainability Program (FSP) supports Indigenous communities in addressing food insecurity through hands-on learning approaches and engaging elementary and high school students.

 Through its programming, FSP acknowledges the rich history and relationship Indigenous People have with the land.
-MFI works with each community to identify actions that will provide greater food security.
-Engaging students and youth is critical for the prosperity of a community.
+MFI works with each community to identify actions that will provide greater food sovereignty.
+Engaging elementary and high school students is critical for the prosperity of a community.
 MFI recognizes the importance of Elders and traditional knowledge keepers to guide community action and sharing traditional ways with youth.

-- Create a forum for teachers and community members to share their successes and seek support from other Northern Indigenous communities and MFI FSP leaders.
+- Provides a platform for educators and community members to access information, including resources that could support classroom learning, share their successes, and seek support from other participating communities and Indigenous leaders.

-- Support community vision for improved food security.
+- Supports the community vision of food sovereignty.

-- Meet and visit with community members and stakeholders.
+- Visits and meets with community members and stakeholders.

 - To increase access to affordable, fresh food.

-- To engage at a community level with the question of food security specific to their context.
+- To engage at a community level with the question of food sovereignty specific to their context.

 - Elementary school garden club